earth-metabolome-initiative/mzmine-batch-mode-sandbox/README.md

 # !
 This crate is currently under construction !

-# Mzmine
+# mzmine
 Mzmine is a Java based tool used for Mass Spectrometry data analysis.
 For more information please consult the [website](http://mzmine.github.io/) and the [github page](https://github.com/mzmine/mzmine).

 ## Installation
-To install Mzmine, please follow the official steps as requested in the [documentation](https://mzmine.github.io/mzmine_documentation/getting_started.html) by downloading [mzmine portable versions or installers](https://github.com/mzmine/mzmine3/releases/latest).
+To install mzmine, please follow the official steps as requested in the [documentation](https://mzmine.github.io/mzmine_documentation/getting_started.html) by downloading [mzmine portable versions or installers](https://github.com/mzmine/mzmine3/releases/latest).

 # mzbatch_generator
 Here we present a Rust crate to generate mzbatch file (XML format) used to lauch the batch mode without passing through the GUI.